Compound Interest Definition, Formula, and Calculation

 Difference between Simple and Compound Interest Rates

 A simple rate of interest is a linear growth of your financial assets.
 For example, you have lent an amount of £1,000 at a 5% interest rate.
-When the borrower will pay you back the money, he will just pay you £50 on that principal amount in every period.
+When the borrower pays you back the money, he will just pay you £50 on that principal amount in every period.

 In other words, a simple and same interest rate is given only on the principal amount for a specified period.